jhap1982/giveituruguay/2016/2016-09-08 - Telenor Arena, Oslo, Norway/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Dark Necessities
+2. Dark Necessities
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-The Adventures of Rain Dance Maggie
+5. The Adventures of Rain Dance Maggie
-Right on Time
+6. Right on Time
-Parallel Universe
+7. Parallel Universe
-Feasting on the Flowers
+8. Feasting on the Flowers
-Snow ((Hey Oh))
+9. Snow ((Hey Oh))
-Sir Psycho Sexy
+10. Sir Psycho Sexy
-They're Red Hot
+11. They're Red Hot
-Wild World part of JOSH
+12. Wild World part of JOSH
-Go Robot
+13. Go Robot
-Californication
+14. Californication
-Under the Bridge
+15. Under the Bridge
-Sick Love
+16. Sick Love
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-What Is Soul? jam
+18. What Is Soul? jam
-Dreams of a Samurai
+19. Dreams of a Samurai
-Give It Away
+20. Give It Away

 ## Notes